10 Health Benefits of Almonds

 If you're looking for shiny hair, better digestion, and smooth skin, check out the health benefits of almonds.
 These little nuts may just be the perfect food.

 Almonds are a great source of fiber, says Bonnie Taub-Dix, Registered Dietician Nutritionist for Blue Diamond and author of Read It Before You Eat It: Taking You from Label to Table.
-Eating a handful of almonds or drinking a glass of almond milk can keep your gastrointestinal tract moving and prevent constipation.
+Eating a handful of almonds or drinking a glass of almond milk can keep your gastrointestinal tract moving and prevent constipation (here are a few more foods that can keep things moving, so to speak).
 Almonds can also promote healthy bacteria in your gut.
 This can help you digest your food and even fight off illness.